dolphindb/Tutorials_EN/python_api.md

 #### 8.1 Stock momentum strategy

 In this section we give an example of a backtest on a stock momentum strategy.
 The momentum strategy is one of the best-known quantitative long short equity strategies.
 It has been studied in numerous academic and sell-side publications since Jegadeesh and Titman (1993).
 Investors in the momentum strategy believe among individual stocks, past winners will outperform past losers.
 The most commonly used momentum factor is stocks' past 12 months returns skipping the most recent month.
 In academic research, the momentum strategy is usually rebalanced once a month and the holding period is also one month.
-In this example, we rebalance 1/21 of our portfolio positions every day and hold the new tranche for 21 days.
+In this example, we rebalance 1/5 of our portfolio positions every day and hold the new tranche for 5 days.
 For simplicity, transaction costs are not considered.

-In the following example, the data are located on a DFS table.

 **Create server session**